satyamgupta-ui/satyamgupta-ui/README.md

 - 💞️ I’m looking to collaborate on some project
 - 📫 you can reach on instagram @withonly.satyam
 - 😄 happy
-- ⚡ everything is temporary
+- ⚡ everything is temporary.